Igglybuff/awesome-piracy/readme.md

 - [go-plex-client](https://github.com/jrudio/go-plex-client) A Plex.tv and Plex Media Server Go client

 ## Kodi
-- [/r/Addons4Kodi](https://www.reddit.com/r/addons4kodi) discussion and links pertaining to unofficial addons for Kodi Media Center
+- [/r/Addons4Kodi](https://www.reddit.com/r/addons4kodi) discussion and links pertaining to unofficial add-ons for Kodi Media Center
-- [Placenta](http://www.wirelesshack.org/how-to-install-placenta-kodi-addon.html) a Fork of Exodus / Covenant with more options and links from Mr Blamo and Muad'Dib
+- [Placenta](http://www.wirelesshack.org/how-to-install-placenta-Kodi-addon.html) a Fork of Exodus / Covenant with more options and links from Mr. Blamo and Muad'Dib
-- [Gaia](https://gaiakodi.com/) :star2: grants the ability to instantly watch high quality files via cached torrents from Real-Debrid or Premiumize.
+- [Gaia](https://gaiakodi.com/) :star2: grants the ability to instantly watch high-quality files via cached torrents from Real-Debrid or Premiumize.
 - [Yoda](http://supremacy.org.uk/zip/repo/) Another solid Exodus/Covenant fork, and this time it's from S-media.
-- [Elementum](https://elementum.surge.sh/) Elementum addon is an addon for Kodi, that manages your virtual library, syncs with your Trakt account .
+- [Elementum](https://elementum.surge.sh/) Elementum addon is an addon for Kodi, that manages your virtual library, syncs with your Trakt account.
 - [Tooonmania2](https://github.com/doko-desuka/doko.repository/releases) lets you watch cartoons, dubbed anime and movies (from animetoon) and subbed anime and movies (from animeplus)
 - [PlexKodiConnect](https://github.com/croneter/PlexKodiConnect) Plex integration in Kodi done right
 - [Official Plex Addon](https://forums.plex.tv/t/installation-instructions/168854) Official Plex addon for Kodi
 - [Ultimate Kodi Guide](https://www.reddit.com/r/Piracy/comments/7wp42u/ultimate_guide_to_install_kodi_popular_streaming/) ULTIMATE GUIDE TO INSTALL KODI + POPULAR STREAMING ADDONS by /u/giorgiomilan
-- [kodi-headless](https://hub.docker.com/r/linuxserver/kodi-headless/) A headless install of kodi in a docker container, most useful for a mysql setup of kodi to allow library updates to be sent without the need for a player system to be permanently on.
+- [kodi-headless](https://hub.docker.com/r/linuxserver/kodi-headless/) A headless install of Kodi in a docker container, most useful for a MySQL setup of Kodi to allow library updates to be sent without the need for a player system to be permanently on.
 - [Exodus Redux](https://www.reddit.com/r/Addons4Kodi/comments/9tasx5/requests_recommendations_basics_november_2018/e8uti6w) The newest Exodus fork around, paired with LambdaScrapers.
 - [Sparkle](https://github.com/iwannabelikemike/plugin.video.sparkle) Kodi addon for finding acestream links
 - [Plexus](http://fusion.tvaddons.co/) Plexus is used in conjunction with Sparkle to play Ace Stream links.